Press Release Highlights:

 Quality Assurance - Quality Control (“QA/QC”)

 Thorough QA/QC protocols are followed on the project including insertion of duplicate, blank and standard samples in all drill holes.
-The core samples are submitted directly to Bourlamaque Lab in Val-d'Or for preparation and analysis.
+The core samples are submitted directly to the Bourlamaque and ALS Laboratories in Val-d’Or for preparation and analysis.
 Analysis is conducted on 1 assay-ton aliquots.
-Analysis of Au is performed using fire assay method with atomic absorption finish, with a gravimetric finish completed for samples exceeding 5 g/t Au, or a metallic sieve assay for all samples containing visible gold.
-When available the gravimetric or metallic sieve assay results are used for the reported composite intervals.
+Analysis of Au is performed using fire assay method with atomic absorption (AA) finish, with a gravimetric finish completed for samples exceeding 5 g/t Au.
+Results published are from the gravimetric finish if above 5 g/t Au and from the AA finish if lower than 5 g/t Au.

 ON BEHALF OF THE BOARD OF DIRECTORS